ezeoleaf/awesome-golang-repositories/README.md

 [gowebhello](https://github.com/udhos/gowebhello): gowebhello is a simple golang replacement for 'python -m SimpleHTTPServer'.
 [gosstrak](https://github.com/iomz/gosstrak): An RFID middleware to replace Fosstrak F&C.
 [botkube](https://github.com/kubeshop/botkube): An app that helps you monitor your Kubernetes cluster, debug critical deployments & gives recommendations for standard practices
 [waxmoth](https://github.com/butlermatt/waxmoth): ADS-B aggregator for parsing multiple different data streams
+[fibonacci-memoization-in-go](https://github.com/Yothgewalt/fibonacci-memoization-in-go): The Fibonacci numbers, commonly denoted F(n), form a sequence, the Fibonacci sequence, in which each number is the sum of the two preceding ones.
+The sequence commonly starts from 0 and 1, although some authors omit the initial terms and start the sequence from 1 and 1 or from 1 and 2.
+Starting from 0 and 1, the next few values in the sequence are 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...